06/08/2017 0 Comments

 Like a blanket is to a child a toy can be to a dog.
 Bringing their favorite toy will help them feel more familiar with the current surroundings.
 It will be a keepsake they can hold onto for security.
 Make sure it is an appropriate toy to bring.
 Find a toy that is small and easy to carry.

-We at Brimley-Lawrence Animal Clinic also carry calming, natural pheromone sprays for both dogs (“Adaptil”) and cats (“Feliway”) that can be used on their collar, carrier, bedding, or car seats that would help your pets by bringing a sense of calm when they come in to the vet or for training purposes for nervous dogs and cats.
+At our clinic, we also carry calming, natural pheromone sprays for both dogs and cats that can be used on their collar, carrier, bedding, or car seats that would help your pets by bringing a sense of calm when they come in to the vet or for training purposes for nervous dogs and cats.
 There are no negative side-effects to the calming pheromone spray that would cause your pet to feel groggy or lethargic, and it will not provide any sedative effect for your pets in any way.

 Relax, They Can Feel Your Anxiety